50 Easy Songs To Sing For Beginners That Sound Impressive

 19. “Build Me Up Buttercup” By The Foundations

-The Foundations were a 60s R&B band from Britain, best known for the song Build Me Up Buttercup.
+The Foundations was a ’60s R&B band from Britain, best known for the song Build Me Up Buttercup.

 A nice peppy pop song, this one can lift moods and is easy to sing.
 Even if you don’t have a raspy voice like in the original, you can comfortably hit the notes and add your flavor to it.